discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 ![Bot application](assets/img/created-bot.png)

-In this panel you can set a snazzy picture, set a username for your bot and make it public or private.
+In this panel you can add a snazzy profile picture, set a username for your bot and make it public or private.
-There is also a section labeled "Token"
+You can access your token in this panel as well either by reavealing it or simply pressing the "copy" button.
-Click the "copy" button to copy your token.
-When we ask you to paste your token somewhere, this is the value that you need to put in.
-Don't worry if you do happen to lose your token.
-You can always go back to this page and copy it again, as well as generate a new one, if necessary.
+When we ask you to paste your "token" somewhere, this is the value that you need to put in.
+Don't worry if you do happen to lose it at some point.
+You can always come back to this page and copy it again.

 ### What is a token, anyway?